 Now strain the fruit mixture through a large, fine sieve into a bowl.
 Press the fruit through the sieve, using a wooden spoon, to extract as much juice from the fruit as possible.

-If using powdered gelatine, stir the contents of 1½ sachets in ⅓ cup of cold water then add ⅓ cup of boiling water and stir until the gelatine has completely dissolved, about 2 minutes.
+If using powdered gelatine, stir the contents of 1½ sachets in ⅓ cup of cold water then add ⅓ cup of the hot fruit juice and stir until the gelatine has completely dissolved, about 2 minutes.

-Either lift the softened gelatine leaves from the water and add to the fruit juice or stir in the dissolved powdered gelatine.
-Now stir until the gelatine has completely dissolved into the fruit juice, about 2 minutes.
+Either lift the softened gelatine leaves from the water, squeezing out the water, and add to the fruit juice.
+Or stir in the dissolved powdered gelatine.
+Stir until the gelatine has completely dissolved into the fruit juice, about 2 minutes.
 Keep stirring until you are sure the gelatine has dissolved, otherwise, when the fruit juice sets, there will be little grains of solid gelatine in it.